torabir/Webdevelopment/EldenRingWiki/README.md

 ### Additional information:

 #### Testing
-If you would like to request access to the database, feel free to contact us at magnolan@stud.ntnu.no or send us a private message through any other social-media.
+If you would like to request access to the database, feel free to contact us throgh torarne.94@gmail.com or send us a private message through any other social-media.
 Another solution is to copy our database-structure (can be found in DB_setup) and populate it with your own data.

 If you would like to run the extensive server and client-side tests that we have provided, go to `../server` (for server tests) and `../client` (for client tests) and run the following script: